A GUIDE FOR BUSINESS AND PARENTS

 1. What is the Children’s Online Privacy Protection Rule?

 Congress enacted the Children’s Online Privacy Protection Act (COPPA) in 1998.
 COPPA required the Federal Trade Commission to issue and enforce regulations concerning children’s online privacy.
 The Commission’s original COPPA Rule became effective on April 21, 2000.
 The Commission issued an amended Rule on December 19, 2012.
-The amended Rule will become effective on July 1, 2013.
+The amended Rule took effect on July 1, 2013.

 The primary goal of COPPA is to place parents in control over what information is collected from their young children online.
 The Rule was designed to protect children under age 13 while accounting for the dynamic nature of the Internet.
 The Rule applies to operators of commercial websites and online services (including mobile apps) directed to children under 13 that collect, use, or disclose personal information from children, and operators of general audience websites or online services with actual knowledge that they are collecting, using, or disclosing personal information from children under 13.
 The Rule also applies to websites or online services that have actual knowledge that they are collecting personal information directly from users of another website or online service directed to children.
 Operators covered by the Rule must: